Hotrod1220/reverb_speech/README.md

 ## Reverberation Classification
 An exploratory repository into reverberation classification using PyTorch and TorchAudio.
+The project used audio convolution to generate the dataset, preprocessed all audio samples into their mel spectrograms, and input these in a convolutional neural network to classify room size.

 ## Poster Creation
 A poster was created and presented at the Summer Research Showcase Celebration at the University of Lethbridge.